I’ve got a confession to make: I’m not very good at relaxing.

 I also easily get confused and overwhelmed when my busy brain reaches fever pitch.
 Judging by the amount of people who’ve listened to Episode 8 – The One With the Noisy Brain on the podcast tells me that lots of you have busy brains too.

 I’m not very good at being mindful – I do try!

-Being in the present moment instead of drifting off into my busy brain.
+It’s a skill that needs work – staying in the present moment instead of letting your busy brain run the show.
 I work with children who are like this too.
 They have the most amazing imaginations.
+I call them Wildhearts.

 When we have this kind of temperament, we create a rich inner world where we like to hang out.
 The thing is when we’re scared, alone or worried, we disappear to the dark corners of our minds.
 It can become like a torture chamber where we see and feel everything in 3D as if it’s happening now.
 We can feel trapped inside our own minds.

-What does help me at bedtime though (which is when my busy brain seems to come alive and get very noisy) is to listen to a guided visualisation (like the ones in my Sweet Dreams Bedtime Pack).
+What does help me at bedtime though (which is when my busy brain seems to come alive and get very noisy) is to listen to a guided visualisation (like the ones in my Relaxation Pack).

 Here’s a free one for you to try.
 I guess it is a form of meditation and it’s definitely relaxing.
 So many children have tried it for residential school trip nerves, sleepless nights, school stress and confidence building.
 How does it build confidence?